ranjitjhala/ucsd-cse-fellows-2021/docs/apply.md

 ## Mentor

-The mentor will submit the following via this form https://forms.gle/nKA58BjXnRFqZSV37
+The mentor will submit the following via [this form](https://forms.gle/uyvpVtayh2QD6Dgk8)

-+ **Letter of recommendation** from the applicant's Ph.D supervisor
+* **Letter of recommendation** from the applicant's Ph.D supervisor

-+ **Mentoring letter** that will describe a mentoring plan and will complement the applicant’s fellowship plan.
-As part of this letter, the mentor commits to:
+* **Mentoring letter** that will describe a mentoring plan and will complement the applicant’s fellowship plan.

+As part of the mentoring letter, the mentor commits to:

 1. Engage with their candidate in jointly writing and submitting a grant during the postdoc’s tenure at UCSD

-2. work with the postdoc to engage with one of our undergrad research programs, for example ERSP, STARS, ENLACE, the CalTech/UCSD SURF program, or any other suitable research outreach program.
+2. Work with the postdoc to engage with one of our undergrad research programs, for example ERSP, STARS, ENLACE, the CalTech/UCSD SURF program, or any other suitable research outreach program.